Why Does My Aircon Leak Only When It Rains?

 - Cooling may still feel normal.

-2. Drain Path Affected by Weather Pressure Pattern
+2. Drain Path Affected By Weather Pressure Pattern

 - Leak appears while unit runs during rain periods.